Bookmark saved

 But Chelsea knew better now.

 Morning came with the artificial brightness of station lights cycling to day mode.
 Chelsea made breakfast—eggs and toast, Kate's favorite—and pretended that everything was fine.
-The eggs sizzled in the pan.
+The eggs sizzled in the pan, their synthetic smell close enough to real to fool the nose if you didn't think about it.
 The toast popped up golden brown.
 Normal sounds.
 Normal morning.

 Kate appeared in the kitchen at the usual time.
 Dressed in the usual clothes.
 Hair braided in the usual way.